emberjs/website/source/blog/2018-05-04-the-emberjs-times-issue-45.md

 こんにちは Emberistas!

 Lots of Ember programmers and writers have been busy this week!
-We have several new data-driven RFCs (📝 Requests for Comments), community efforts, and an outstanding update to Ember inspector to present to you.
+We have several new data-driven RFCs (📝 Requests for Comments), community efforts, and an outstanding update to Ember Inspector to present to you.

 As well as a sincere reminder to eat your veggies! 🥒🥕